AshutoshT07-cyber/network-security-ftp-sftp/README.FILE.markdown

 **Screenshot:** [Insert screenshot showing encrypted SFTP packets]

-## Step 3: LinkedIn Presentation

-To share this project on LinkedIn, create a post with the following content:

-- **Title:** Network Security Case Study: FTP vs SFTP in Wireshark
-- **Body:**
-  - Include the FTP capture screenshot showing credentials in plain text.
-  - Include the SFTP capture screenshot showing encrypted packets.
-  - Caption: "Captured FTP and SFTP logins in Wireshark.
-FTP sends credentials in cleartext — visible to anyone sniffing traffic.
-SFTP encrypts all communication — making it unreadable to attackers."

 ## Additional Notes

 - **Permissions for Wireshark**: Wireshark requires root privileges to capture packets.
 Running `sudo wireshark &` ensures the necessary permissions.
 Alternatively, add your user to the `wireshark` group to capture packets without root privileges, as described in the [Wireshark Wiki](https://wiki.wireshark.org/CaptureSetup/CapturePrivileges).